cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 export {}
 ```

-Now, in your `client` folder, create a `test/live` folder and, in it, an `experiment.ts` file that will be a living document of your progress:
+In your `client` folder create a `test/live` folder.
+In `test/live`, create an `experiment.ts` file to be a living document of your progress:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/02b0e3b/test/live/experiment.ts#L1-L32]
 import { config } from "dotenv"